etcinit/radio/README.md

 func main() {
 	done := make(chan bool)

+    // First, we begin by creating a Radio object.
+Think of it as your own
+    // radio station.
 	r1 := radio.NewRadio()

-	ch1, id1 := r1.Listen()
+    // Now we add two listeners.
+We get both a channel and identifier for them. ch1, id1 := r1.Listen()
 	ch2, id2 := r1.Listen()

-	go func() {
+    // We make the listener do things on a separate goroutine. go func() {
 		for message := range ch1 {
 			if content, ok := message.(string); ok {